EvanKoe/neoterm/README.md

 [Plugin|Plug|...] 'kassio/neoterm'
 ```

-See the your plugin manager documentation for more information.
+See the man of your plugin manager documentation for more information.

 ### Manual